DrDonk/OC4VM/readme.md

 VMware Fusion and also QEMU/UTM.
 To install mount the darwin.iso file using the VMs virtual CD/DVD drive.
 You will then need to manually install the tools inside the guest OS.

+#### 3.3.4 VMware macOS Guest Setting
+VMware on Linux and Windows cannot edit the guestOS setting to another version of mac OS X/macOS.
+To get around this limitation the VMware template folder has a small program, VMX-MacOSGuest-UI.exe, that can be used to open the guest's VMX file and change the setting.

 ### 3.4 QEMU templates